dmartinezphd/dmartinezphd.github.io/privacy.md

 - The website currently does not use Google Analytics but may in the future.
 If so, it will do so in a GDPR compliant way.
 - Cookies are used where necessary.
 - Local storage is used where necessary.
-- This website is not directed towards children under eighteen (18)
 - The site is hosted by GitHub Pages.

 ## Introduction